cym13/cym13.github.io/source/duelingnexus_audit.rst

 In practice the attack would go as follows :

 * Eve prepares a website (something juicy, like some ygo scandal at a YCS).
-  In the website, she puts a special bit of javascript that makes a request to https://duelingnexus.com that changes the current account's email to eve@malicious.net.
+  In the website, she puts a special bit of JavaScript that makes a request to https://duelingnexus.com that changes the current account's email to eve@malicious.net.

-* Eve sends her website's adress on the discord
+* Eve sends her website's address on the discord

 * Alice is connected on Dueling Nexus when she sees Eve's message.
 Intrigued, she clicks on the link.

-* Alice loads Eve's website, and the associated javascript.
+* Alice loads Eve's website, and the associated JavaScript.
 A request is made to change the current account's email (so Alice's in this case) to one owned by Eve.
 It works because, since Alice is connected, that change request is made with Alice's credentials (session cookie).